 This study did not generate any new unique reagents.

-Data and Code Availability
+Data and code availability

-Raw data for single cell RNA-seq used in this paper can be accessed at https://www.ncbi.nlm.nih.gov/geo/ using the accession number GSE155081.The code used for the analysis described in this paper can be accessed at https://github.com/tang-lab/sc-microglia-heterogeneity.
+The accession number for the data reported in this paper is GEO: GSE155081.
+The code used for the analysis described in this paper can be accessed at https://github.com/tang-lab/sc-microglia-heterogeneity.